Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Methodology

 To ensure numerical robustness, a mesh convergence study was performed at the most critical condition, corresponding to take-off at $\alpha=10^\circ$.
 A total of five mesh refinements were evaluated.
 The results, presented in \autoref{tab:mesh_convergence}, demonstrate a convergence towards the reference data \citep{jespersen2016overflowReference}, achieving errors of just 1.26\% for $C_D$ and 0.24\% for $C_L$ on the finest mesh (the reference values correspond to the average across SST implementations reported in \citet{jespersen2016overflowReference}).
 Furthermore, \autoref{fig:00_convergence} illustrates the excellent agreement of the surface pressure distribution between the reference and the computed results for the finest mesh.
-Given the inherent geometric complexity of CST-generated airfoils, the finest mesh was selected for the optimization process to minimize discretization errors.
-The optimization uses the same meshing procedure and refinement settings for all CST geometries; with the automated meshing pipeline, the resulting element count and quality metrics remain consistent across the tested shapes, and mesh-generation failures were not observed in the optimization runs.
+Although this mesh configuration is denser than those typically used in industrial shape optimization, the extended design space defined by the CST parametrization may lead to automatically generated geometries with highly distorted or irregular shapes.
+Therefore, the finest mesh level reported in Table~\ref{tab:mesh_convergence} is retained as a fixed high-fidelity reference resolution for all RANS evaluations to ensure robust and reliable simulations.
+The purpose of this choice was not to identify the minimum-cost RANS discretization for a single airfoil, but to define a robust and repeatable automated CFD pipeline that could be applied without manual mesh intervention across the CST design space.
+This is important for the present multi-fidelity study because the high-fidelity source must remain consistent when generating training data, validating elite candidates, and estimating the computational savings associated with avoided RANS calls.
+Consequently, the reported cost reduction should be interpreted relative to this fixed high-fidelity reference workflow.
+A different RANS discretization or solver setup would change the absolute computational cost, but not the algorithmic definition of the proposed fidelity-escalation and synchronization strategy.